Linden Museum: Repatriation

+In July 2022, Germany announced the immediate ownership transfer of 1,100 artefacts held by the museum, alongside the Humboldt Forum in Berlin, the Rautenstrauch-Joest Museum in Cologne, the Museum am Rothenbaum in Hamburg, and the State Ethnographic Collections of Saxony.
+The physical return of each item was negotiated between the German museums and the Nigerian government, with a "representative collection of objects" slated to remain in Germany on a long-term loan.

 In 2023 the museum was one of seven German museums to return Māori and Moriori remains to the Museum of New Zealand Te Papa Tongarewa in New Zealand.

-Educational Offerings
+Educational offerings

 The Linden Museum offers a diverse range of educational programs tailored to different target groups.

 Children can explore the exhibitions in a playful way through experimental research assignments and child-friendly media guides.
 In addition, guided tours, holiday programs, and workshops are regularly offered to provide children with access to art, culture, and the history of the collection.
 For children and teenagers aged 8 to 14, there is also a youth club where participants engage with specific exhibitions and collection objects over an extended period.
 In a creative and exploratory manner, they work on projects such as thematic booklets or small presentations.

 In the field of cultural education, the museum also offers workshops and guided tours for school classes, tailored to the students' respective levels of knowledge.
 Additionally, there are professional development programs available for teachers and educators to enhance their pedagogical skills.